anurudhp/CPHaskell/docs/cp_blog_3.md

 solveA = maximum . map length . group
 ```

+And finally just a simple main function.
+Take the first line as a string
+and pass it to solve.

 ``` haskell
 mainA :: IO ()
 mainA = interact $ lines >>> head >>> solveA >>> show